What does it take to find voice-over work?

 Now you have an in at the company.

-For example, I recently hired an insulation contractor to insulate the attic of my home (I’m building out a new recording studio up there).
-After meeting with the salesperson and doing some research, I saw they had a YouTube channel with a few videos but the videos didn’t have voice over!
+For example, when I finished off my attic and built a new recording studio I had to hire an insulation contractor.
+After meeting with the salesperson and doing some research, I saw they had a YouTube channel with a few videos but the videos didn’t have voice-over!

 And this is just to get your foot in the door.